chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

     and know that you have seen the most important sites.
 This private tour combines fabulous scenery with plenty of fascinating and historic sites.
 tour:
-  title: '"Best of Rhodes" DT1'
+  title: '"Best of Rhodes and Lindos" DT1'
   summary: Rhodes Medieval City / Rhodes New Town / Acropolis of Rhodes / East Coast
     of the Island / Village and Acropolis of Lindos
   duration: Half Day